1818 Legend of Red Hill Mug (Pre-Order)

 Hidden within the scenes, one may also find icons from contemporary Singapore, creating a subtle sense of wonder in relation to time, history and culture.

 330 ml.
 Porcelain with Hand Brushed Gold Trim.
-Not suitable for microwave.
+Not suitable for use in oven, microwave or dishwasher.
 Handwash only.

 7.8 x 10.3